kimble4/CrossMgr/SprintTimer/helptxt/Menu-DataMgmt.md

 __Big Warning__:  This option tells CrossMgr that the spreadsheet is the "source of truth" for rider categories.
 This means that any changes to rider categories made in CrossMgr will be over-written the next time the spreadsheet is read.
 So, if you use this feature, don't make change to rider categories in CrossMgr - always do this in Excel.

-## Add sprint manually

-Allows you to input new sprint timing data directly, eg. from a stopwatch or non-networked timing system.
-Useful for correcting grevious errors.